thecheebo/Bare_Metal_Raspberry_Pi_Cluster/README.md

 Replace the first IP address to the one you want to set it as.
 Replace the mask as necessary.
 Replace the Name as necessary.
 Reference(ip=<client-ip>:<server-ip>:<gw-ip>:<netmask>:<hostname>:<device>:<autoconf>)

-h) Go back to the folder and open "config.txt".
-At the bottom of the file: add "arm_64bit=1"
+h) Go back to the folder and open `config.txt`.
+At the bottom of the file: add `arm_64bit=1`

 f) Open Powershell on windows, and go to the drive of your micro SD Card, could be anything from D-E-F-G-H... then type in the appropriate letter drive like: "F:"
   Then type in "new-item ssh" and you should see a response like this:

   <img src="https://i.imgur.com/VEG9OVv.jpg" alt="PowerShell" width=50% height=50%>

+g) Insert Micro SD Card back into the Rpi.
+Plug the power in.
+Wait a sec.